Jenelle Evans In Danger? ‘Teen Mom’ Warns Ex To Stay Away After Prison Release

 According to The Hollywood Gossip, Rogers was released early on good behavior.
 An authority for the prison revealed that they use an “advanced release program” for individuals who obey the rules.
 “They have to meet a certain criteria and not get certain infractions and be in classes to have a reduced sentence,” the rep shared.

-Based on Jenelle Evans’ comments, it doesn’t sound like she is interested in having Rogers become a part of her life.
+Based on Jenelle Evans’ comments it doesn’t sound like she is interested in having Rogers become a part of her life.
 With a wedding on the horizon and a 1-month-year-old to look after, fans can only hope the Teen Mom 2 star doesn’t contact Rogers in the near future.

 We've decided on forever! ????????#PerfectTiming @easondavid88